 - Explore keywords.
 Twinword has an awesome free keyword tool that can help you find inspiration for your name.
 If you type a keyword related to your business into its search field, it’ll give you a graph of all of the other words related to it.
 Fire away!

 - Consult books.
-Use a hard copy of a dictionary for inspiration, or even one of your favourite novels.
+Use a hard copy of a dictionary for inspiration, or even one of your favorite novels.
 Flip through the pages and write down words that resonate with you, even if they’re not directly related to your business.

 - Play it up.
 Another way to achieve originality is with some deliciously fun wordplay.
 Have a look at these examples of companies with clever titles and think about what you could come up with for your brand identity.
 It’s a good idea starter!
 Examples: Melon Cauli (fruit and vegetable store), Sole Man (shoe repairs), Spoon Me (frozen yogurt brand), and Sensibill (receipt management software).